alexlogorz/alix-cli/README.md

 ``` bash
 alix set "your api key here"
 ```
-Gets the title.
+Gets the products title.
 More options can be specified.
 ``` bash
 alix get --title "link to product here"
 ```
-Deletes all the images from the product_images folder
+Deletes all the images from the product_images folder.
 ``` bash
 alix clean
 ```